Rebooting Your Router & Internet Modem

 - Now, test if your connection is working and go back to play Overwatch 2 to see if your Ping has improved.

-One thing to notice is that if you keep having heavy internet connection issues, you should contact your internet provider to see if these kinds of issues are occurring because of problems on their end.
+One thing to notice is that if you keep having heavy network connection issues, you should contact your internet provider to see if these kinds of issues are occurring because of problems on their end.
 If the problem is not on their end, you should consider changing your router or modem devices.

-Method #2: Open Ports on Your Router for Overwatch 2
+Opening Ports on Your Router

 - Before anything, you need to know your router's IP address and your PC's IP address.
 You can display both using the Command Prompt.